 Ion channels, receptors and G proteins play critical roles for the excitability and its regulation of neurons.
 We focus on these molecules which enable brain function.
 From the biophysical point of view, we study structure-function relationships, regulation mechanisms and dynamic structural rearrangements of ion channels and receptors.
 We also study the functional significance of specific features of ion channels and receptors in the brain function by making gene manipulated mice and by studying their abnormalities in the synaptic transmission and whole animal behavior.

-Major target molecules are Two Pore Na+ channel (TPC), G protein coupled inward rectifier K+ channel (GIRK), hERG K+ channel, KCNQ K+ channel complex, P2X2 ATP receptor channel and various G protein coupled receptors including orphan receptor Prrt3.
-We also work on TRPA1 channels, Kv1.2 channel, Ca2+ activated K+ channel, Two pore K+ channel and Melanopsin as cooperative research projects.
+Major target molecules are Two Pore Na+ channel (TPC), G protein coupled inward rectifier K+ channel (GIRK), hERG K+ channel, P2X2 ATP receptor channel、Sigma-1 receptor and various G protein coupled receptors including orphan receptor Prrt3.
+We also work on TRPA1 channels, Kv1.2 channel, Two pore K+ channel and Melanopsin as well as ion channel toxins as cooperative research projects.

-Analyses of the function and dynamic structural rearrangements the KCNQ1/ KCNE1 K+ channel complex by simultaneous recordings of electro-physiology and opto-physiology under voltage clamp using Xenopus oocyte expression systems.
+Fig. 1.
+Analyses of the function and dynamic structural rearrangements the KCNQ1/ KCNE1 K+ channel complex by simultaneous recordings of electro-physiology and opto-physiology under voltage clamp using Xenopus oocyte expression system.
 (Nakajo and Kubo, Nature Commun (2014)

 Introduce a researcher of NIPS.